Use Microsoft Teams administrator roles to manage Teams

 Cmdlets available for each role

-Most of the PowerShell tools for these admin roles live in the Skype for Business PowerShell module, and it's important to note that some of the cmdlets that these admin roles have access to control shared settings that are also used for Skype for Business Online.
-The Skype for Business admin role also has access to all the cmdlets in the Skype for Business PowerShell module.
+Most of the PowerShell tools for these admin roles live in the Teams PowerShell module, and it's important to note that some of the cmdlets that these admin roles have access to control shared settings that are also used for Skype for Business Online.